saurav744/Bank-token-management/README.md

 * Java 8
 * Maven
-* Mysql
+* MySQL

 ### Usage

-1. Import as existing Maven project and set configuration in "application.properties" file e.g Databse name or Mysql configuration.
+1. Import as existing Maven project and set configuration in "application.properties" file e.g Databse name or MySQL configuration.
 Create a local database *banking* (or choose any name).

 2. Run as spring boot app.
 The tables will be created by spring hibernate.